neronotte/vite-template-dataverse-webresources/README.md

-# _neronotte's / vite-template-dataverse-webresources
+# _neronotte's / vite-template-dataverse-webresources for Dataverse Forms

-Since `create-react-app` has been [**deprecated**](https://react.dev/blog/2025/02/14/sunsetting-create-react-app#how-to-migrate-to-a-framework), here a **Vite template** to scaffold **Vite+React+Typescript+FluentUI** Dataverse WebResources ready to use.
-The structure of the template is equal to the one used by [@_neronotte/cra-template-dataverse-webresource](https://dev.to/_neronotte/dataverse-web-resources-with-react-typescript-and-fluentui-neronottes-way-3n40).
+Since `create-react-app` has been [**deprecated**](https://react.dev/blog/2025/02/14/sunsetting-create-react-app#how-to-migrate-to-a-framework), here a **Vite template** to scaffold **Vite+React+Typescript+FluentUI** Dataverse WebResources ready to use while embedded in a model driven app form.
+The structure of the template is equal to the one used by [@_neronotte/cra-template-dataverse-webresource-form](https://dev.to/_neronotte/form-based-dataverse-web-resources-with-react-typescript-and-fluentui-part-2-84d).

 ## ⬇️ Installation